gjpelletier/pstide/README.md

 pip install git+https://github.com/gjpelletier/pstide.git
 ```

-if you are upgrading from a previous installation of PyMLR, enter the following with pip pr !pip in your notebook or terminal:<br>
+if you are upgrading from a previous installation of PyMLR, enter the following:<br>
 ```
 pip install git+https://github.com/gjpelletier/pstide.git --upgrade
 ```